hookjamesa/austin_animal_shelter_analysis/README.md

 ## Project Overview

 This project is intended to look at Austin Animal Shelter outcomes for dogs, to help us understand what dogs are more likely to be adopted.
+We are using 2012-2017 data to help understand customer perspectives as we come out of the 2020 year.

 ## Communication Protocols